 ‘Natural light is fundamental to our health and we want to feel our best when we work’ explains Niki Schafer Interior Designer.
 ‘Being in nature is very positive for our minds and productivity.
 Working in the garden and having a sense of the seasons and the changes in nature will have a calming influence on our stress levels and benefit our work life enormously.’

-For another added bonus, he adds ‘Water features can help bring your garden to life, not only by providing gentle background noise, but also by attracting birds and wildlife.’
+It’s also a great wildlife garden idea.
+‘Water features can help bring your garden to life, not only by providing gentle background noise, but also by attracting birds and wildlife,’ says Marcus.

-3. Block out distractions
+9. Block out distractions

 If you live in a busy family home, keep in mind you might not be the only one who wants to be in the garden during the day.
 Experts at Screen With Envy suggest, ‘Utilise screens to section off your workstation from the rest of the garden, to minimise disruptions from the rest of your family, and maximise concentration.’

-A decorative screen can elevate a gardens design for both function and beauty.
+A decorative screen can elevate a garden’s design for both function and beauty.

-8. Take control of the climate
+11. Take control of the climate